HelifeWasTaken/iron_goat/README.md

 # IronGoat

 ## Disclaimer

 This library only supports json exports and csv for now to load maps `layers.data`

 Will only work on UNIX as `<unistd.h>` is required

-This repository is old and will be updated asap (to see the whole Tiled Json parsing library checkout my [rpg project](https://github.com/Heliferepo/ThatDayITriedToBecomeTheDemonKing-myrpg) in lib/iron_goat
+It also comes with is own minilibC but you can replace everything by hand if you want Any PR to make it use GCC LibC is welcome

+The json code is in erty/json the Tiled map handler is in iron_goat who uses erty

 ## How to use